wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-3.&emsp;Spirit need not be taught, but the ego must be taught.
+3. Spirit need not be taught, but the ego must be taught.
 <sup>2</sup>Learning is ultimately perceived as frightening because learning leads to the relinquishment, not the destruction, of the ego to the light of spirit.
 <sup>3</sup>Relinquishment of the ego is the change the ego must fear, because the ego does not share my charity.
 <sup>4</sup>My lesson was like your lesson, and because I learned my lesson I can teach my lesson.